USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 Overview
 --------

 The core CMAQ programs that are needed to perform a basic air quality model simulation are MCIP, ICON, BCON, JPROC, and CCTM.
-The relationships among these programs are depicted within the green box in [Figure 7-1](#Figure5-1 "wikilink").
+The relationships among these programs are depicted within the green box in [Figure 7-1](#Figure5-1).
 The blue boxes represent programs that are not part of the CMAQ distribution package but supply data necessary for an air quality simulation (emissions and meteorology data).
 The yellow boxes represent the standard CMAQ preprocessors: MCIP, ICON, BCON, and JPROC.
 The red box represents the CMAQ chemistry-transport model (CCTM), the Eulerian air quality modeling component of CMAQ.
-Data flows between the CMAQ programs are represented in [Figure 7‑1](#Figure5-1 "wikilink") by arrows.
+Data flows between the CMAQ programs are represented in [Figure 7‑1](#Figure5-1) by arrows.
 The red arrows illustrate the flow of data from the CMAQ preprocessors and the emissions model to CCTM.
 The green arrows show the data feedbacks from CCTM to create initial and boundary conditions for nested simulations.
 The black arrow illustrates the connection between the meteorological model and MCIP.
 Finally, the blue arrow shows that the output from MCIP can be used to drive an emissions model.

 The meteorological model**,** such as MM5 or WRF‑ARW, generates gridded meteorology for input to both CMAQ and the emissions model.

 The emissions model converts emissions inventories to gridded, hourly emissions formatted for CMAQ.
 The SMOKE and CONCEPT emissions models are currently available for preparing emissions data for CMAQ.

 CMAQv5 includes two in-line options for emissions: the user can incorporate the processing of biogenic emissions, or of point-source plume rise, or both, directly in a CCTM simulation.
 Previous versions of CMAQ required that biogenic emissions and point-source plume rise were provided from input files as pre-calculated hourly values.
 There are several advantages of incorporating these processes directly in a CCTM simulation: (1) the emissions are meteorologically modulated at the synchronization (chemistry) time step rather than being linearly time-interpolated within each simulation hour; (2) disk space may be saved, because a 3‑D emissions file is no longer needed for elevated point sources; and (3) CMAQ can more easily be coupled with a meteorological model, enabling direct emissions modulation by the underlying, freshly computed meteorological variables.
 In-line emissions are an option in CMAQv5, the traditional approaches of computing biogenic and 3-d point source emissions off-line are still available.
-Details about configuring CMAQ for in-line emissions are provided in [Section 7.3](#CCTM "wikilink").
+Details about configuring CMAQ for in-line emissions are provided in [Section 7.3](#CCTM)

 MCIP is the first program in the CMAQ distribution package that a user should run when setting up a new simulation.
 MCIP is used to preprocess the data from a meteorological model for CMAQ and SMOKE.